tstboston/tstboston-homepage/_includes/about.md

 About
 =====
-We are a proud chapter of [https://thesatanictemple.com](The Satanic Temple) operating in Greater Boston.
+We are a proud chapter of [The Satanic Temple](https://thesatanictemple.com) operating in Greater Boston.